JavaMinor2015/T2C3-Angular/README.md

 ## Build only

-Running maven install should build a temporary `target-grunt` folder.
+Running maven install should build a temporary `target-grunt` folder wich can be hosted using `grunt serve`.

 ## Testing